We develop GPCR modulators for Idiopathic Pulmonary Fibrosis (IPF) and other inflammatory and metabolic conditions

 Balance between GPR84 and GPR40 plays a significant role in the modulation of the fibrotic and metabolic processes.

-Our library of small molecule modulators allows us to re-establish a more favourable GPR84 / GPR40 balance.
+Our library of small molecule modulators allows us to re-establish a more favorable GPR84 / GPR40 balance.

 Our Lead Product: ING-006